William Lee Woollett: Education

 Around 1892, Woollett studied architecture at the Massachusetts Institute of Technology.
 He apprenticed as a draftsman for Fehmer & Page, Architects, Boston, MA (1892-1896).

 Early career

 Woollett returned to Albany in 1896 to open his office.
 He was joined a few years later by his younger brother, John Woodward Woollett, also an architect.
 Together, they founded the firm, Woollett and Woollett Architects becoming the 3rd consecutive generation of Woolletts to practice architecture in Albany.
 After the San Francisco earthquake of 1906, Woollett and Woollett opened a branch office in San Francisco.
 William Woollett moved his family to Berkeley in 1908 and closed the Albany office.
 Woollett and Woollett was located in San Francisco until 1917 when William Lee Woollett relocated to Los Angeles.
 In 1921, the firm relocated permanently to Los Angeles.

 Later life and death

 Woollett died on February 11, 1955.
-He is buried at Grand View Memorial Park Cemetery in Glendale, California.

-Significant Buildings
+Significant buildings

-Woollett & Woollett are responsible for a number of significant structures in California including:
+Woollett & Woollett are responsible for a number of significant structures in California, including: